facebookresearch/gtn/docs/cpp/source/common_functions.rst

 The intersection, :math:`\mathcal{A}_1 \circ \mathcal{A}_2` accepts any path which is accepted by both input graphs.
-The score for a path in the intersected graph is the sum of the score of the path in each input graph.
+The score for a path in the intersected graph is the sum of the scores of the path from each input graph.

 .. figure:: images/simple_intersect_g1.svg
    :align: center